jaimetur/PhotoMigrator/help/1-command-line-interface.md

              CAUTION!!!
 The Tool will delete ALL your Albums from Synology database.
              Optionally ALL the Assets associated to each Album can be deleted If you also include the argument '-rAlbAss, --remove-albums-assets' argument.
+-sOTP,     --synology-OTP
+             This Flag allow you to login into Synology Photos using 2FA with an OTP Token.

 IMMICH PHOTOS MANAGEMENT: